Exchange Online Protection overview

 The improved Microsoft 365 Defender portal is now available.
 This new experience brings Defender for Endpoint, Defender for Office 365, Microsoft 365 Defender, and more into the Microsoft 365 security center.
 Learn what's new.

 - Microsoft Defender for Office 365 plan 1 and plan 2

 - Microsoft 365 Defender

-Exchange Online Protection (EOP) is the cloud-based filtering service that helps protect your organization against spam and malware.
+Exchange Online Protection (EOP) is the cloud-based filtering service that protects your organization against spam, malware, and other email threats.
 EOP is included in all Microsoft 365 organizations with Exchange Online mailboxes.
-However, EOP is also available in the following on-premises scenarios:

 How EOP works